aashir1998/Cypress-Todo-App-Assignment/README.md

       - `mailosaur` → **For email testing and validation**.
 - **Challenges & Workarounds**:
   - Due to **restrictions in the production environment**, I couldn't log in via Cypress and run my test cases locally.
   - However, the framework is designed to work seamlessly across environments with minor adjustments.
+There can be more improvements to this repo such as utilising web hooks for event triggers to make test cases run faster.
+Besides this the execution time can be increased in many other ways by utilising cy.intercept() functionality as well.

 ---